A Constant-Factor Approximation for Directed Latency

-[Friggstad and Swamy, '22] showed if we guess a vertex from each bucket and augment a standard LP relaxation with these guesses, then one can reduce the stitching cost.
-Unfortunately, there are logarithmically many buckets so the running time of their algorithm is quasi-polynomial.
+[Friggstad and Swamy, '22] showed that by guessing a vertex from each bucket and augmenting a standard LP relaxation with these guesses, one can reduce the stitching cost.
+Unfortunately, the number of buckets is logarithmic in the number of vertices, so the running time of their algorithm is quasi-polynomial.

-In this paper, we present the first constant-factor approximation for \textsc{Directed Latency} in polynomial time by introducing a completely new way of bucketing which helps us strengthen a standard LP relaxation with less aggressive guessing.
+In this paper, we present the first constant-factor approximation for \textsc{Directed Latency} in polynomial time by introducing a completely new way of bucketing, which helps us strengthen a standard LP relaxation with less aggressive guessing.
 Although the resulting LP is no longer a relaxation of \textsc{Directed Latency}, it still admits a good solution.
-We present a rounding algorithm for fractional solutions of our LP, crucially exploiting the way we restricted the feasibility region of the LP formulation.
+Then, we present a rounding algorithm for fractional solutions of our LP, which at a high level follows the rounding algorithm by [Friggstad and Swamy, '22] but with many new ingredients, crucially exploiting the way we restricted the feasibility region of the LP formulation.